dhoat30/inspiry1.2/wp-content/plugins/geodir_location_manager/readme.txt

 3. Go to WordPress Admin -> GeoDirectory -> Settings -> Multilocations and customize behaviour as needed

 == Changelog ==

+= 2.1.0.5 =
+* Add fix for Focus Out of location switcher - ADDED
+* Search form autocomplete location selection redirects to location page - FIXED
+* Change location suggestions not always showing when closing and opening again - FIXED
+* Change location suggestions can show multiples on subsequent openings - FIXED
+* Google shows error for addressNeighbourhood property in schema - FIXED

+= 2.1.0.4 =
+* Show specific locations by using [gd_locations] - ADDED
+* Near suggestions for AUI styles changed to bootstrap dropdown for better overflow ability - CHANGED
+* Near suggestions for AUI not removing history items - FIXED

 = 2.1.0.3 =
 * Add listing under default country/region/city not working with bootstrap style - FIXED